ph1-xyz/Phazerville-Wiki/Home.md

 _sideNOTE:_ If applets like Stairs, Carpeggio or Shredder appear unresponsive, you might need to [calibrate your ADC](https://www.youtube.com/shorts/AIadpDclP7M) to eliminate an offset on the inputs.
 This can be done without a fancy multimeter - go to the **Setup / About** app and just skip all the other Calibration steps.

+## Presets for Hemisphere
+Applet settings are not remembered unless you store to a Preset, or turn on Auto Save - both are inside [**Hemisphere Config**](https://github.com/djphazer/O_C-BenisphereSuite/wiki/Hemisphere-Config).
+When storing a Preset, it immediately triggers an EEPROM Save (with a potential 2ms interruption, fyi) so there is no need to also long-press-save on the main menu.

 ## Hemisphere Gestures
-* [VOR] Dual-press both Encoders - cycle VBias offset: -5V, -3V, 0V
+* Dual-press both Encoders [VOR-only] - cycle VBias offset: -5V, -3V, 0V
 * Dual-press both UP + DOWN buttons - [**Clock Setup**](https://github.com/djphazer/O_C-BenisphereSuite/wiki/Clock-Setup) ("Clocks/Triggers" in v1.6.999+)
-* [global] Long-press UP button - invoke screensaver/blank screen
+* Long-press UP button [global] - invoke screensaver/blank screen
 * Long-press DOWN button - [**Hemisphere Config**](https://github.com/djphazer/O_C-BenisphereSuite/wiki/Hemisphere-Config)
 * Long-press Left Encoder - cycle Clock state: [Stop]->[Paused]->[Start]->[Stop]
   - the extra VOR button on units that have it also Starts/Stops the Clock (v1.6.999)
-* [global] Long-press Right Encoder - Return to main menu
+* Long-press Right Encoder [global] - Return to main menu
   - execution continues in the background
-  - Long-press Right Encoder again on main menu to manually [Save Settings to EEPROM](https://github.com/djphazer/O_C-BenisphereSuite/wiki/EEPROM-Save)
+  - Long-press Right Encoder again on main menu to manually [Save Settings to EEPROM](https://github.com/djphazer/O_C-BenisphereSuite/wiki/EEPROM-Save) (unnecessary as of v1.6.999 for Hemisphere; use Presets instead)
 * _Easter Egg:_ On the main menu, press the Left Encoder to find the secret Debug Screen!

 # Documentation